termigator1359/Calamity-Boss-Guide/README.md

     * Hive Mind/Perfs summons are somewhat bad due to the fact that they pierce.
     * Hornets and Imps can also go :gun: themselves.

-* **Thrower**
+* **Rogue**

     * Grenades are an extremely cheap source of major damage.
-    * The sooner you get Raider's Talisman - the better, it’s practically a class emblem that compensates for the fact that you don’t get one on WoF.
+    * The sooner you get Raider's Talisman - the better, it’s practically an early class emblem.

 ### HM

 * **All classes**

     * If you're not using wings - you’re doing something wrong.
     * Leaf Wings are the first ones you can get, and you should do that.
-Or don't, Soul of Cryogen exists.
+Or don't, MOAB exists.
     * Blood Pact is bad.
 Yes, that fucking bad.
 Don't ever use it.
     * Hallowed armor is also bad.
     * Ambrosial Ampoule is only useful for exploration, so don't even think about using it on bosses.
 Unless you really wanna tank.
     * Right after Clonelamitas dies most classes can skidaddle to the Abyss and get better weapons.
 Except melee.
 Typhon's Greed is a meme.
-    * Everyone can ignore GSS, the only "good" weapon is Duststorm in a Bottle, and it's pretty much outclassed by any throwing weapon you can get at that point.
+    * Everyone can ignore GSS, the only "good" weapon is Duststorm in a Bottle, and it's pretty much outclassed by any rogue weapon you can get at that point.
     * Money farms: Queen Bee and Ravager (only if you're used to him, he’s quite a pain to nohit, even with post-ML gear, otherwise it’s better to armageddon Queens).
     * If you stock up 30-40 Ravager bags for post-Providence you can get 3000 platinum just for opening them.
     * If you have free accessory slots you can always toss in an emblem.